1.3 Projects vs. Daily Operations

 - Processing orders and managing inventory

-These tasks are usually well-documented, repeatable, and optimized for efficiency and consistency.
+These are usually well-documented, repeatable, and optimised for efficiency and consistency.

 What Makes Something a Project?

-Projects are time-bound, goal-oriented efforts that are carried out only once.
-Common examples include:
+Projects are time-bound, goal-oriented efforts done once.
+Common examples:

 - Developing a new product or service

-- Rolling out a new system or improving internal workflows
+- Rolling out a new system or improving an internal workflow

 - Planning and executing an event or campaign